lkdevelopers8065/Telegraph-Uploader/README.md

 ## SUPPORT

 For any type of help on deploy.
-Contact us on [INDUS CHATS](https://t.me/lkdeveloper).
+Contact us on [INDUS CHATS](https://t.me/lkdevelopers_org).

-# Thanks To
-Thanks To [AlbertEinsteinTg](https://github.com/lkdevelopers8065) For Helping Me in Some Cases

 Thanks To Owners Of Libraries That Used In The Development Of This Repo

 # Licence
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)